pacman-ty/university/f25/cs430/cs430_notes.typ

   *Weaknesses:*
   1. Managerial issues
   2. It is hard to create such a team
-  3. A certain organizational cuture is required for such a team ]
+  3. A certain organizational culture is required for such a team ]

+#linebreak()

 == Chief Programmer and Democratic Teams

+#linebreak()

 Chief and Democratic are opposite ends of the spectrum

 *Classical Chief Programmer:*
-- Very heirarchical
+- Very hierarchical
 - Little individual freedom

-*Deomcratic:*
+*Democratic:*
 - Little to no hierarchy
 - Much individual freedom

 #linebreak()

 #highlight[*A Conflict Inherent in the Chief Programmer Model*]
 - The Chief Programmer must attend all code reviews.
-They are responsbile for every line of code as, as tje Technical Manager of the team
+They are responsible for every line of code as, as the Technical Manager of the team

 - *Resolution:* Split the Chief programmer role into a Team Manager (non-technical) and Team Leader (technical)

+#linebreak()

+== Open Source

+#linebreak()

+*Why might people not want to participate in open source projects?*

+- Unpaid
+- Philosophical disagreements about direction
+- You don't own the code and can't monetize it
+- You give up control over the finished product and give away your effort

+*Why might you contribute to an open source project?*

+- Fix a bug your facing
+- You believe in the product / it has value to you
+- You admire the lead maintainer
+- You feel better "making the world a better place"
+- Learning experience for your next job

+#linebreak()

+=== Morals

+1. For success, high quality programmers are required.
+They can succeed even in an environment as unstructured as open source one typically is

+2. Provided \#1 holds, the way that a successful open source project team is organized is essentially irrelevant to the success or failure of the project